AdityaCoppisetti/robotic-arm/journal.md

 i have a keyboard project which has an led matrix module which i could use with the arduino nani and make it into a badge

+okay so now here is what im going to do , i going to create a new project called " main pcb" and im going to rename this project as arduino nano